Bazinga9000/bazinga9000.github.io/posts/cgt.markdown

 * **Albert, Nowakowski, and Wolfe**, the authors of *Lessons in Play: An Introduction to Combinatorial Game Theory*, which had many examples not seen in other texts and helped me reinforce my knowledge.

-* **Siegel**, the author of the AMS' *Graduate Studies in Mathematics Volume 146: Combinatorial Game Theory*, a modern overview of the entire field (it even has a list of open problems!)
+* **Siegel**, the author of the AMS' *Graduate Studies in Mathematics Volume 146: Combinatorial Game Theory*, a modern overview of the entire field (it even has a list of open problems!).
+A *lot* of the proofs are adapted from here.

 * **Siegel** (again), the creator of [CGSuite](http://www.cgsuite.org), a most helpful Computer Algebra System that let me discover so many new things about games.